karekkhaleb/Questioner/README.md

     "objectFormat" : {
-      "location" : "The location where the meetup will take place", "topic" : "The topic of the meetup", "happeningOn" : "The time that the meetup holds", "tags" : "optional tags for the meetup."
+      "location" : "The location where the meetup will take place", "topic" : "The topic of the meetup", "happeningOn" : "The time that the meetup holds" }
-    },
-    "requirements" : [
-      "tags should be an array of strings"
-    ]
   },
   "respond Rsvps" : {
     "url" : "/api/v1/meetups/<meetupId>/rsvps",